cbasedlf/optsim/README.md

-# optsim
- Tools for Optical Simulations
+# optsim: tools for Optical Simulations

 This started as a small library of optical propagation functions during the first Covid confinement, as a way to learn using Python.
 It covered the basic stuff: Fresnel propagation, Fraunhoffer, angular spectral method, etc. However, with time it started growing and I included more and more functions related to the work I was doing at that time in the lab.